rkuma183/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

 {% include _toc.html %}

-There are several ways to run Microsoft Windows on an Apple Mac computer.
+There are several ways to run Microsoft Windows on an Apple Mac osX computer.
-Each has its own advantages and disadvantages:
+Each approach has its own advantages and disadvantages:

 * <a href="#Amazon">Amazon EC2 Cloud Images</a>
 * <a href="#WorkSpaces">On an internet browser to Amazon WorkSpaces</a>